 Observation.
 The evaluation of one or more elements of the physical environment.

-Note: Observations are Level II data and may be obtained directly or derived, as defined in Annex IV (Manual on the Global Data-processing and Forecasting System (WMO-No. 485)).
+Note: Observations are Level II or Level III data and may be obtained directly or derived.

 Observational data.
 The result of the evaluation of one or more elements of the physical environment.